The Gentle Parenting Guide for the Mindful Mom Nurturing Little Hearts

-Gentle parenting is one of those terms that leave us scratching our heads.
-The phrase itself sounds good, but does any mom ever set out to be a brutal or unkind parent?
+Gentle parenting is such a warm-fuzzy term.
+The words themselves sound so good, but does any mom ever set out to be a brutal or unkind parent?
+Let’s talk about that.

 What Areas of Parenting is it Important to Be Gentle?